urcheraus/urcheraus/_posts/2019-04-08-create-a-blog-with-jekyll-and-github.markdown

 On github.com go to your repositories settings page and set the GitHub pages source to your master branch.

 That's it.
-Your site is now available at https://reponame.github.io/
+Your site is now available at https://reponame.github.io/reponame/

+If the text of your site loads but the style is broken and none of the links work then you probably forgot to set the `basename` to `reponame/` in `_config.yml`.

 ## Blog more